bkeepers/testing/gfm_linebreaks.md

 see? the formatting is tighter.

-no line break.
-just a bunch of words.
+there IS a line break, but not two spaces. so this is just a bunch of words.

 and of course, a regular

-seperation
+separation